Mom who nearly died after childbirth has a message for moms this Mother's Day - WFIN

 A report released Tuesday by the Centers for Disease Control and Prevention (CDC) also found “persistent racial disparities.”
 Black, American Indian and Alaska native women were about three times as likely to die from a pregnancy-related causes as white women, the data found.
 However, most deaths were preventable, regardless of race or ethnicity.

-Pregnancy-related deaths are defined as the death of a woman during pregnancy or within a year of pregnancy from pregnancy complication, a chain of events initiated by pregnancy or the aggravation of an unrelated condition by the physiologic effects of pregnancy, according to the CDC.
+Pregnancy-related deaths are defined as the death of a woman during pregnancy or within a year of the end of pregnancy from pregnancy complication, a chain of events initiated by pregnancy or the aggravation of an unrelated condition by the physiologic effects of pregnancy, according to the CDC.

 Advocates say they are hopeful to change those statistics with women leading the way, at both the federal and local levels.
 In Congress, where a record number of women were elected in 2018, two female lawmakers created the first-ever Black Maternal Health Caucus last month to address the epidemic of black women dying in pregnancy-related deaths.